trieungoctam/github_automation/README.md

 - MSV: B21DCCN142

 ## Overview
-This project demonstrates how to build a microservice architecture using FastAPI (Python) and Spring Boot (Java).
-The project consists of two independent services:
+This project demonstrates how to build a Livestream Service using Multicast for video broadcasting.
+The project includes two key components:

-- FastAPI Backend: A simple API service built using FastAPI.
-- Spring Boot Service: Another service built with Spring Boot.
+- Java Video Streaming Service: A video streaming service built using Java and Multicast to efficiently broadcast video streams to multiple clients within the same network.

+- FastAPI User Service: A user management and view history tracking service built using FastAPI (Python).
+This service manages user authentication, livestream view history, and provides a REST API for interacting with the user data.

-Both services are containerized using Docker, and they can be run together using Docker Compose.
-Each service can function independently but communicates via REST or can be extended to communicate using gRPC for higher efficiency.
+Both services are containerized using Docker and can be run together using Docker Compose.
+The Java Video Streaming Service broadcasts video streams using UDP Multicast, ensuring efficient delivery of video content to multiple clients within the same network.
+The FastAPI User Service handles user authentication, registration, and tracking user interactions with the streams.

+The services can be extended for broader use cases such as adding WebRTC for video communication or integrating with gRPC for high-performance communication between microservices.

 ## Project Structure
 ```bash